 Know Before You Go

 The cathedral is open from 8:30 a.m. to 5:15 p.m. from Monday to Friday, and the entrance fee is 8 euros.
 Visitors to the cathedral sometimes miss the labyrinth due to being captivated by the other beautiful sights in the building.
-In order to see it, walk to the nave (center) of the cathedral paying attention to the floor, and there you will notice the characteristic spiral of the maze.
+In order to see it, walk to the nave (center) of the cathedral paying attention to the floor, and there you will notice the characteristic spiral of the labyrinth.